 Motorcycle Helmet Use Statistics

-Motorcycle helmets save lives and reduce the severity of injuries to riders and their passengers.
+Motorcycle helmets save lives and reduce the severity of injuries to riders and passengers.
 Estimates show helmets to be 37% effective in preventing rider fatalities and 41% effective in preventing passenger deaths.

 Motorcycle Helmet Use by Year